-As an Indie Author, Once You’re Done with Your Manuscript, and It’s Been Edited and Proofed You’ll Find Yourself Needing Book Formatting.
+As an Indie Author, Once You’re Done with Your Manuscript, and It’s Been Edited and Proofed, You’ll Find Yourself Needing Book Formatting.

-So, what is ‘Book Formatting’?
+So, what is book Formatting?
+Good question!

 We could write a long article about it, but this isn’t an instructional article on how to format your book.
-This is the quick and dirty version of it about book formatting.
+This is the quick and dirty version of about book formatting.

-We gathered our most asked questions when it came to book formatting to make sure that we covered what you’ve been struggling to find answers on.
+We gathered our most asked questions when it came to book formatting to make sure that we covered what you’ve been struggling to find answers to.
 This might not be how everyone does it, and some formatters might have their own route, so keep that in mind.
 Each person will have their own way of doing things, but the basics are all very similar.

 What it looks like to us when we check it out